HughJackmannix/dsc-phase-2-project/README.md

 ![img](./images/final_qq)

+Residuals look much more normal than the baseline model, however conservative outlier filtering has allowed many to remain, still skewing the data.
+The model is better at predicting the test data over the training data by a small margin

 **Model Discussion**

 <p>After four iterations, my model contains 40 features.
 With many features, my attention falls upon the Adjusted R² = 0.729, rather than the R² = 0.730 (small as the difference may be).
 With a minimum threshold of R² = 0.6, a model that attributes 72.9% of the change in property price to the 40 examined features.
 Of these features, all have a p-value below 0.05 (the largest being Kent = 0.011), indicating there is a less than 5% for each feature's coefficent being due to randomness.
 While the summary does not display the actual Prob(F-statistic) (due to its very small value), we know that it is less than 1%.
 This statistic gives weight to the validity of the model, as it implies that some of the parameters are nonzero values (rejecting the null hpyothesis, that all parameters are 0).</p>